5 (British TV channel) programming: The Wright Stuff

 In 2000, Channel 5 launched its flagship daytime show The Wright Stuff presented by Matthew Wright in which celebrity guests on a panel debate news stories in front of a small audience.
 In January 2011, The Wright Stuff was extended to an hour and 45 minutes from 09:15 to 11:00am.
-From June 2011, the format was extended further with the launch of The Wright Stuff Extra with Gabby Logan presented by former BBC Radio 5 Live host Gabby Logan, however this was later dropped from the schedule, with the main show being extended a further ten minutes, now airing from 09:15 to 11:10am.
+From June 2011, the format was extended further with the launch of The Wright Stuff Extra with Gabby Logan presented by former BBC Radio 5 Live host Gabby Logan, however this was later dropped from the schedule, with the main show being extended a further 10 minutes, now airing from 09:15 to 11:10am.

 Jeremy Vine

-In 2018, Matthew Wright left his morning television show The Wright Stuff after eighteen years, leaving the 09:15 to 11:15am show without a host and the problem of the programme's punning title.
+In 2018, Matthew Wright left his morning television show The Wright Stuff after 18 years, leaving the 09:15 to 11:15am show without a host and the problem of the programme's punning title.
 When BBC Radio 2 presenter Jeremy Vine was announced as the new host, it was decided that the programme would continue simply under his name, with the show having the same format as The Wright Stuff, the same timeslot and presenter Storm Huntley continuing in the same role as before.
 In 2021, Jeremy Vine could be seen top-and-tailing the Channel 5 daytime schedule as the rights to the 12 Yard produced show Eggheads had been acquired by Channel 5 from the BBC, with new episodes of the Jeremy Vine presented quiz show going out each night at 6.30pm.

-On 17 January 2022, it was announced that Vine's morning show slot would be extended by an hour from 19 January 2022 by dropping the scheduled repeat of Nightmare Tenants, Slum Landlords at 12:15pm and moving Shoplifters & Scammers: At War with the Law by an hour.
+On 17 January 2022, it was announced that Vine's morning show slot would be extended by an hour from 19 January 2022 by dropping the scheduled repeat of Nightmare Tenants, Slum Landlords at 12:15pm and moving Shoplifters and Scammers: At War with the Law by an hour.
 The extended part of the programme will be known as Jeremy Vine Extra with the hour hosted by Storm Huntley, as Vine has a radio show on BBC Radio 2 that starts at 12:00pm (though for the schedules of 19 January, Tina Daheley is sitting in for Vine on the radio).